Vectorial1024/v1024_civilian_fleets/CLOSING.md

 So yeah.
 For various reasons listed above, there is no real good modded alternatives to CivFleet when the base game is already this good, and I have noticed the flaws in my previous playstyle.

-Therefore, I am archiving this mod.
+Therefore, I am sunsetting and archiving this mod.